Tourduvalat/custom-scripts/sentinel-2/WIW/README.md

 ## How to publish your own product

-* Fork the repository to get your own copy of the custom-scripts
-  _It is easiest to fork the repository on GitHub, but as some of you might not have GitHub account, or don't want to bother with all this versioning and collaboration tools, you can also just download the whole repository as Zip file and work from there._

 * Create a new directory entry for your custom script
   *Copy the `example` directory to proper directory, based on which datasource (satellite) you are publishing the product for, to something that describes what the product is about, say `my_algorithm`.*
   *Preferably use ["snake_case"](https://simple.wikipedia.org/wiki/Snake_case) (underscores instead of spaces) if more than one word is used.*